sairam4123/OpenCityBot-MovingJSON-PostGreSQL/README.md

   1. Open the folder as Project.
   2. Create a env file.
   3. Go to terminal
-  4. Run this code `pipenv install` (I assume that you have installed pipenv)
+  4. Run this code `pipenv install` (I assume that you have installed pipenv else `pip install pipenv`)
   5. Run this code `python table_creator`
   6. Run the `start.sh`